 The Maryland House of Delegates voted to allow speed monitoring cameras in Maryland near schools and highway work zones.
-The Maryland Senate already approved this bill and Governor O’Malley’s signature is a formality.
-A few years ago, the Maryland legislature passed similar legislation designed to prevent pedestrian auto accidents but but then Governor Ehrlich vetoed the bill
+The Maryland Senate already approved this bill, and Governor O’Malley’s signature is a formality.
+A few years ago, the Maryland legislature passed similar legislation designed to prevent pedestrian auto accidents but then-Governor Ehrlich vetoed the bill.

 What does it mean?
-Maryland drivers pictured going more than 11 miles an hour over the speed limit would get a $40 ticket.
+Maryland drivers pictured going over 11 miles an hour over the speed limit would get a $40 ticket.
 That’s it.

-Among the most serious auto accidents our lawyers see in Maryland are pedestrian accidents, often involving people working near the road and children.
-Not surprisingly, you can often find children near school.
+Among the most serious auto accidents, our lawyers see in Maryland are pedestrian accidents, often involving people working near the road and children.
+Not surprisingly, you can often find children near a school.
 (Film at 11.)
-This law is designed with these Maryland pedestrian accidents in mind but I think it is reasonable to expect this law will be expanded over time to include other areas where speed causes accidents – which is just about anywhere.
+This law is designed with these Maryland pedestrian accidents in mind, but I think it is reasonable to expect this law will be expanded over time to include other areas where speed causes accidents – which is just about anywhere.